diffidentDude/abc-tt-frontend/README.md

 **Hints:**
 - Create a set of components that will be able to render the given payload.
+- How could you handle when a new component is added that isn't supported by the website?
+- Is there any metadata returned in the API response that could improve the functionality of the website?

 **Reference:**
 - [Original Article](https://www.abc.net.au/news/2021-11-22/women-in-engineering-mentoring/100635010)